-One way to celebrate – part I
+One way to celebrate a birthday – part I, Franconia Notch Rec Path

 Do you have something to celebrate, but you’re not sure how?
 Walking works for me.